Mayank85Y/probTools/README.md

 # probTools
-It is a R package that provide different prob tools
+It is a R package that provide different probablity distribution for  statistics